index-0/librewolf-void/README.md

 ```
 $ git clone https://github.com/index-0/librewolf-voidlinux.git
 ```
-Once you have cloned the repository, copy the contents inside the srcpkg folder into the void-packages srcpkg folder.
+Once you have cloned the repository, copy the contents inside the srcpkgs folder into the void-packages srcpkgs folder.

 ### Building the package

-Once the bootstrap is ready, you can build the package with:
+Once the bootstrap is ready, it's time to build the package with:
 ```
 $ ./xbps-src pkg <pkgname>
 ```